ibm-cloud-docs/watsonxdata/sbmt_das_spk.md

 {: #nsppk_preq_1_stg}

 * Azure Data Lake Storage (ADLS)

+   Azure Data Lake Storage (ADLS) Gen1 is deprecated and will be removed in an upcoming release.
+You must transition to ADLS Gen2 as ADLS Gen1 will no longer be available.
+   {: important}

 * Amazon S3
 * Google Cloud Storage (GCS)
 * Cloud Object Storage (COS)